magmukendi/my100daysOfCode.v.2/README.md

 }

 export default Tenzi;
+## Day 52/100 July 27 2022:
+- worked on datas structures

+## Day 51/100 July 26 2022:

+ **Today's Progress**:
+ - Worked on algorithms: Binary search and linear search
+ - Reviewed algorithm time complexity.
+How much time an algorithm takes to complete a t
+ - Space complexity: how much space the algoruthm takes in our memmory.
+Recursive binary search is O (log N).

+ Need to look into Tail optimization for more details.

+ **Thoughts**:I came accross a great way to measure efficiency of things while coding or even in real life.
+We use the worst case scenario as a bench mark for our expectation.
+I think learning algorithm is very helpful for me.

+  **Link to work**:

+## Day 50/100 July 25 2022:

-Day 49/100 July 24 2022:
+## Day 49/100 July 24 2022:
- - started working on a auctions website
+ - Started working on a auctions website
 ## Day 48/100 July 23 2022:

 ## Day 47/100 July 22 2022: